drupalprojects/jquery_colorpicker/README.txt

  1.- Install http://drupal.org/project/libraries
  2.- Install the module as you would any other Drupal module 3.- Go to www.eyecon.ro/colorpicker/ and download colorpicker.zip.
- 4.- Extract the the zip file content to the colorpicker folder in your
+      The library can also be found at https://github.com/jaypan/jquery_colorpicker 4.- Extract the the zip file content to the colorpicker folder in your libraries folder.
-     libraries folder.
  5.- If you have extracted the contents right, the following filepath should